 Set Designer / Location ScoutLocations in Gothic fiction mainly come in two categories: imprisoning places and wilderness.

 - The most obvious example of an imprisoning place is the Haunted Castle, which is also the most recognizable and enduring symbol of the Gothic — not least because of its eponymous architecture.
-A Gothic castle stands for claustrophobic enclosure with no maps, confusing corridors, secret passageways, and hidden trapdoors, often connecting to natural caves or tombs.
+A Gothic castle stands for claustrophobic enclosure with no maps, confusing corridors, secret passageways, and hidden trapdoors, often connecting to Creepy Caves or tombs.
 Its architecture seems alive with its clanking chains, howling dogs, scraping knives, and locked doors, and invokes images of entrapment, abduction, forceful restraint, and being Buried Alive.
-With all that said, however, an imprisoning place does not have to be a literal castle — any labyrinthine man-made structure (an Old, Dark House, a monastery, a Bedlam House, etc.) would do, as long as it conveys the emotions of isolation, alienation, and extreme duress.
-In late Victorian Gothic (1880s90s), entire cities (particularly London) became symbolic castles, with their labyrinthine sprawl hiding urban horrors and vices, while isolating and alienating inhabitants from one another.
+With all that said, however, an imprisoning place does not have to be a literal castle — any labyrinthine man-made structure (an Old, Dark House, an abbey, a Bedlam House, etc.) would do, as long as it conveys the emotions of isolation, alienation, and extreme duress.
+In late Victorian Gothic (the so-called "urban Gothic" of 1880s90snote ), entire cities (particularly London) became symbolic castles, with their labyrinthine sprawl hiding urban horrors and vices, while isolating and alienating inhabitants from one another.